 In short, D-day was one those battles that, much like the Greeks fighting the Persians on the Plain of Marathon five centuries before Christ, became a game-changer.
 Had the Persians won, the future of the West as we know it would have lost the civilizing leaven provided by Athens.
 And the light of reason having thus gone out, who would light it again?
 Or, much nearer to our own time, the Battle of Saratoga that, had we lost it to the occupying British army in 1777, would surely have prevented the founding of the American Republic.
 And where would the Free World be without America to keep the peace?

 Only now, of course, it is very much in the air whether America still regards it as her mission to spearhead the peace, particularly in the teeth of the terrorist threat posed by a radical Islam relentlessly on the march.
 Are we still willing to shoulder that burden, or has the nation undergone a crisis of confidence in its capacity to carry the day?
 The answer is not entirely clear.
 But this much I do know and it is beyond proof: that because of the extraordinary valor shown by so many young men on that distant beach more than seventy years ago, America stood singular and tall in the saddle.
 It was her finest hour and for that at least we must be grateful.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s note: The featured image shows the US Army 2nd Infantry Division marching up a bluff at Omaha Beach.
-It is courtesy Wikimedia Commons and is in the public domain.
+The featured image shows the US Army 2nd Infantry Division marching up a bluff at Omaha Beach.
+It is in the public domain, courtesy of Wikimedia Commons.